 Book Launch: Tax Justice and Global Inequality

-Erika Siu (Editor), Krishen Mehta (Editor), Tina Søreide (NHH), and Astrid Haas (ISG) in conversation with Bjørn Enge Bertelsen (GRIP).
+Erika Siu (Editor), Krishen Mehta (Editor), Tina Søreide (NHH), and Astrid Haas (IGC) in conversation with Bjørn Enge Bertelsen (GRIP).

 As COVID-19 pushes millions of people into poverty while others continue to accumulate their wealth, new calls for more fair and just taxation are raised.